 I. Construction of Linear Facilities

-1. Right of Way Selection Procedures
+1. Right-of-Way Selection Procedures

 a.
 Prior to finalization of any ROW locations, three copies of blue-line reproductions of the aerial photographs taken within the last year prior to submittal shall be submitted to DEP.
-The photographic reproductions shall delineate and show the corridor at a scale of 1"= 400' with wetland locations generally identified, and shall show the certified corridor, designated ROWs, structure locations and access road locations.
-In addition, the Licensee shall note on the aerial photographs new development in the corridors.
+The photographic reproductions shall delineate and show the Corridor at a scale of 1"= 400' with Wetland locations generally identified, and shall show the certified Corridor, designated ROWs, structure locations and access road locations.
+In addition, the Licensee shall note on the aerial photographs new development in the Corridors.
 The Licensee shall notify all parties of such filing.
 This information may be submitted in segments.
 The agencies receiving copies of the aerial photographs from the Licensee shall have 30 days from receipt of the photographs to review the photographs and to notify DEP of any apparent conflicts with the requirements of the Conditions of Certification.
-However, this paragraph shall not operate to avoid the need for post-certification submittals and compliance reviews otherwise required by the Conditions of Certification.
+However, this paragraph shall not operate to avoid the need for Post-Certification Submittals and compliance reviews otherwise required by the Conditions of Certification.

 b.
 After review of the aerial photographs and comments from the other reviewing agencies, if DEP has reason to believe that the proposed construction within the Licensee's designated ROW cannot be accomplished in compliance with the Conditions of Certification, the Licensee shall be so notified in writing within 30 days from receipt of the aerial photographs.
 Such notice shall specify with particularity the basis for DEP s conclusion, and possible corrective measures shall be suggested.
 If such notice is provided, the Licensee may relocate the ROW within the certified corridor to address the specified concern, or the Licensee may proceed with design of the natural gas pipeline, reclaimed water pipeline, or transmission line on the noticed ROW at its own risk that construction can be accomplished in compliance with the Conditions of Certification.